Democrats boycotting Amy Coney Barrett hearing decry vote as a 'sham'

 GOP SENATORS PUSH TO BAN SUPREME COURT PACKING: 'WE'RE STICKING WITH 9'

 “This is all for show.
-This is to try to capture a narrative which is simply false and to cover what they are really about,” Cornyn said.
+This is to try to capture a narrative which is simply false and to cover up what they are really about,” Cornyn said.

 Republicans have accused Democrats of wanting to expand the number of justices on the Supreme Court if they win in November.